Melting Sweet Potatoes

 Instructions

-- Preheat the oven to 450°F. Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 450°F. Line a rimmed sheet pan with parchment paper.

-- Place the sweet potatoes on the prepared sheet pan, add the melted butter, salt and cinnamon.
-Toss to coat, and then spread the sweet potatoes on the pan in a single layer, not touching.
+- Place the sweet potatoes on the prepared sheet pan.
+Add the melted butter, salt, and cinnamon.
+Toss to coat, then spread the sweet potatoes in a single layer, not touching.

 - Bake for 20 minutes.
 Then flip the potatoes, drizzle the maple syrup and vegetable broth on top, and return to the oven for 20 more minutes, or until the sweet potatoes are caramelized and the maple syrup is reduced and bubbly.

 - Transfer the sweet potatoes to a platter and drizzle the sauce from the pan on top.
-Sprinkle pecans, and serve immediately.
+Sprinkle with pecans and serve immediately.

 Notes